-Type in our name on Facebook, YouTube, or our website if you'd like to watch or just listen to our sermons.

-rebuke me, you'd better not forget about brother Smith!" or "I'm the only one!
+Visit us on Facebook, YouTube, or our website to watch or listen to sermons. something like, "If you're going to rebuke me, you'd better not forget about brother Smith!" or "I'm the only one!
 What about sister Martin?"
 All sin needs to be corrected, yet surely our Lord's, "You follow me!" is appropriate in such cases.